U.S. banks trumpet cross-selling but some brokers resist

 DON'T CALL THEM BROKERS

-Many brokers say they are uncomfortable peddling unfamiliar products; some actively resist.
+Many brokers say they are uncomfortable peddling unfamiliar productsl; some actively resist.
 And one regulator said the stories he hears about inducements to cross-sell some investment products raises concern.

 But brokerage executives insist that their strategies are responsive to client needs.
 They cite internal studies showing that wealthy clients want their stockbrokers to supplement traditional investment sales with loans, insurance, estate planning and investment banking referrals.